OpenINF/infuse-js-dark/README.md

 <br />

-On macOS, all one has to do is clone this repo into the VS Code `extensions` directory.
+On macOS, one must clone this repo into the VS Code `extensions` directory.

 Hold <kbd><kbd>Cmd</kbd>+<kbd>P</kbd></kbd> to open the command palette, then type <kbd>C</kbd>
 and select &ldquo;Color Themes&rdquo;, and it should show up.